Jxck-S/plane-notify/README.md

 -   Copy `mainconf.ini.example` to `mainconf.ini` andCopy `plane1.ini.example` to `plane1.ini`. `plane1.ini` can change names as long as it ends with the ini extension
 -   Edit them with nano or vi on the running machine or on your pc and transfer the config to where you will be running the bot
--   Pick between OpenSky and ADS-B Exchange
+-   Pick between ReadSB (recommended) and ADS-B Exchange
--   The OpenSky API is free for everyone but the data is not as good as ADS-B Exchange.
-The ADS-B Exchange API is not free and this program will not work for the Rapid API from ADS-B Exchange.
+-   The ADS-B Exchange API is not free and this program will not work for the Rapid API from ADS-B Exchange.
 It only works with the API that they give when you have a partnership with ADS-B Exchange.
 It is not cheap to get the ADS-B Exchange full API, Don't contact them unless you are ready to pay.
 -   If you'd like to add support for ADS-B Exchanges RapidAPI feel free to work on it and submit a merge request.
 -   If you've set up multiple planes and want to use ADSB Exchange as your source you must have /all endpoint access to their API or it won't work.
 -   Pick the correct API version for ADS-B Exchange.
 -   Proxy is if your running multiple programs that use the ADSB Exchange, setup the proxy from lemonodor so you don't abuse the ADSB Exchange API, otherwise leave enable false.
--   When using OpenSky there are more bugs because I mainly use ADS-B Exchange and work less on the OpenSky Implementation.

 ### Configure individual planes